HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   Beginning, Middle, and End
 -   Draw Attention to Meaning

-*TO DO*

 <!--chapter:end:11-story.Rmd-->

 Chart.js Code Templates
 =======================

-*by [Ilya Ilyankou and Jack Dougherty](authors), last updated March 6, 2020*

-While beginners appreciate the drag-and-drop chart tools and tutorials described earlier in this book, such as [Google Sheets](google-sheets) and [Tableau Public](tableau-public), more advanced users may wish to customize their visualizations, add more complex data, and control exactly how and where their work appears on the web.
+While beginners appreciate the drag-and-drop chart tools and tutorials described earlier in this book, such as [Google Sheets](google-sheets.html) and [Tableau Public](tableau-public.html), more advanced users may wish to customize their visualizations, add more complex data, and control exactly how and where their work appears on the web.
 A more powerful and relatively easy-to-learn solution is to use code templates built with Chart.js
 <a href="https://www.chartjs.org/" class="uri">https://www.chartjs.org/</a>,
-an open-source library, which you can [modify and host on GitHub](github), as described in this book.
+an open-source library, which you can [modify and host on GitHub](github.html), as described in this book.

 #### Working with Chart.js